 Welcome to Moskenesøy

-The 34km-long island of Moskenesøy is the southernmost of the Lofoten Islands.
-Its spiky, pinnacled igneous ridge, rising directly from the sea and split by deep lakes and fjords, could almost have been conceived by Tolkien.
+The 34km-long Moskenesøy is the southernmost of the Lofoten Islands.
+Its spiky, pinnacled igneous ridge, rising directly from the sea and fractured by deep lakes and fjords, is more arresting than anything that even Tolkien could conceive.
 A paradise for mountaineers, some of the tight gullies and fretted peaks of this tortured island – including its highest point, Hermannsdalstind (1029m) – are accessible to ordinary mortals as well.
-It's also home to one of the Lofoten's most glorious viewpoints at Reine and one of its loveliest villages, Å.
+It's also home to one of the Lofoten's most glorious viewpoints at Reine and perhaps its loveliest village, Å.